-With the two marches beginning almost exactly 24 hours a part, a handful of pro-life supporters decided to extend their activism by attending the Women’s March as anti-protestors.
+With the two marches beginning almost exactly 24 hours a part, a handful of pro-life supporters decided to extend their activism by attending the Women’s March as anti-protesters.

 They made their presence known by using a megaphone to preach about the sin of abortion and by holding signs, which read “Feminists are terrorists” and "Women belong in the kitchen."

-Metropolitan Police and service members of the National Guard encircled the anti-protestors and kept any violence from taking place.
+Metropolitan Police and service members of the National Guard encircled the anti-protesters and kept any violence from taking place.

-Colonel Renee Gore, who married Berkley Gore '84, was one of the roughly 250 National Guardsmen with the 372nd Military Police Battalion present at the Right to Life and Women's March.
-Gore said she was happy to keep both protestors and anti-protestors safe over the weekend.
+Col. Renee Gore, who married Berkley Gore '84, was one of the roughly 250 National Guardsmen with the 372nd Military Police Battalion present at the Right to Life and Women's March.
+Gore said she was happy to keep both protesters and anti-protesters safe over the weekend.

-Even with Gore and National Guardsmen present, Stallsmith still felt harassed by the anti-protestors' signs and shouts — not that it made much of a difference.
+Even with Gore and National Guardsmen present, Stallsmith still felt harassed by the anti-protesters' signs and shouts — not that it made much of a difference.

 “They are speaking their voice but it is funny because for every one of them there are so many of us yelling, ‘My body, my choice,’” Stallsmith said.
 “We are so firm in what we believe that anti-protesters are not going to change our minds.”

-But pro-life supporters weren't the only anti-protestors present at the march.
+But pro-life supporters weren't the only anti-protesters present at the march.
 For the first time, activists protesting the lack of transgender representation at the Women's March were also in attendance.

 "The Women's March is about representing all women, but no transgender women have been a part of the march's program," Francesca said.
 "We came today to raise awareness about that fact and we will keep coming until we are recognized."